fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with theme XStore.
 * Added: Compatibility with plugin TI WooCommerce Wishlist Premium.
+* Improved: Compatibility with theme ZK Nito: add integration option to enable/disable extra shipping email and phone fields added by the theme.
 * Improved: Added text "(optional)" to the create account checkbox label when registration is not required.
 * Improved: Pass `$substep_id` parameters to the filter `fc_no_substep_review_text_notice` so developers can change it for specific substeps.
+* Improved: Position for expansible optional fields when displayed as a second column with class `form-row-last`.
 * Fixed: Missing SVG logo when using distraction free checkout header.

 = 3.0.2 - 2023-08-24 =